Complete Guide to the Hotel Guest Cycle

 Pre-arrival

-The pre-arrival phase gets overlooked most often.
+The pre-arrival stage of the guest cycle gets overlooked most often.
 But it has a lot of potential for delighting guests and driving extra revenue.
 After booking major elements like hotels and transport, travelers finalize details like activities or extra services.
 As the anticipation for their trip grows, they grow more keen to book relevant extras.
 Work with the front office and reservations teams to offer add-ons that your guests will love at this stage in the cycle.

 Arrival